DimitarUzunov-Dodi/EnergySavingQuizzz/docs/assignments/CodeOfConduct.md

 Team members are expected to treat eachother with respect.
 The way disagreements will be handled is clarified below.
 If someone is more than 5 minutes late, they shall bring something sweet, maybe cake, to the next meeting.
 The cake requirement is stackable.

 ## Communication:
 The main platforms for communication are going to be Discord and Whatsapp.
 Team members are expected to be available on Thurdays from 10pm to 6pm to help other teammates.
+Communication with the TA happens on the Mattermost platform and during on-campus meetings.
 Helping is greatly encouraged!

 ## Commitment:
 Each piece of code merged must not fail the pipeline, must be reasonably tested and must pass Checkstyle.